12th-ndn-hackathon/12th-ndn-hackathon.github.io/index.md

 - Click [here](http://11th-ndn-hackathon.named-data.net/cfh.html) for our "Call for Hacks".-->

 ## News
+- May 23: Instructions for judging and project submission are up
 - May 20: Zoom link for the hackathon is up
 - May 7: Call for Hacks and attendee registration links are online
 - April 30: Hackathon dates and tentative schedule adjusted